pts/pts-tinype/README.txt

   Built with OpenWatcom V2 owcc from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility,
-* hh4.golden.exe (268 bytes): Doesn't work on Windows NT 3.1, Windows 95,
-  Windows XP, works on Windows 7, doesn't work on Windows 10, should work on Windows Vista ...
-Windows 7, contains some string constants overlapping header fields.
-On 32-bit Windows 7 the first 256 bytes would have been enough.
 * hh6a.golden.exe (1536 bytes); Same as hh3tf.golden.exe, but reimplmented
   in NASM.
 * hh6b.golden.exe (1024 bytes): Like hh6a.golden.exe, but smaller, because